-The Audit Committee of the Board is comprised solely of independent Directors.
-The Committee for the year 2015 was Steven M. Klein, Chairman, Amy B. Mansue and John R. Middleton, M.D.
+The Audit Committee of the Board of Directors is comprised of four independent directors.
+The Committee for the year 2016 was Steven M. Klein, Kim C. Hanemann, Amy B. Mansue and John R. Middleton, M.D.
 Mr. Klein serves as Audit Committee Chair and is the designated Audit Committee Financial Expert, as defined by the Securities and Exchange Commission.
-John C. Cutting, Ph.D. served on the Audit Committee until his retirement from the Board in May 2015.
-Kim C. Hanemann, named to the Board in January 2016, has been appointed to serve on the Audit Committee for 2016 with fellow Directors Klein, Mansue and Middleton.
-The Audit Committee operates under a written Charter adopted by the Board which is reviewed and adopted annually by the Audit Committee and the Board.
+The Audit Committee operates under a written Charter adopted by the Board of Directors which is reviewed and adopted annually by the Audit Committee and the Board of Directors.
 The Charter is available on the Company's website at www.MiddlesexWater.com.

 Management is responsible for the Company's consolidated financial statements and internal controls.
-The Company's independent accountants, Baker Tilly Virchow Krause, LLP (Baker Tilly), are responsible for performing an integrated independent audit of the Company's annual consolidated financial statements and internal controls over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB) (United States) and for issuing reports thereon.
+The Company's independent accountants, Baker Tilly Virchow Krause, LLP ("Baker Tilly"), are responsible for performing an integrated independent audit of the Company's annual consolidated financial statements and internal controls over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB) (United States) and for issuing a report thereon.
 The Audit Committee's responsibility is to oversee the quality and integrity of the Company's accounting, auditing and financial reporting practices.
 In this context, the Audit Committee has met with the independent accountants without management present.

 Management represented to the Audit Committee that the Company's consolidated financial statements were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the consolidated audited financial statements with management and the independent accountants.
-The Audit Committee discussed with the independent accountants the matters required to be discussed under the rules adopted by the PCAOB, which included as applicable:
+The Audit Committee discussed with the independent accountants the matters required to be discussed under the rules adopted by the PCAOB which included:

 - 1. Significant issues with regard to the independent accountant's appointment or retention; - 2.
 Significant risks identified during the independent accountant's risk assessment procedures; - 3.
 Significant changes to the independent accountant's planned audit strategy or to the significant risks originally identified; - 4.
-Significant accounting policies and practices and significant unusual transactions; - 5.
-Critical accounting policies and practices; - 6.
-Critical accounting estimates; - 7.
+Significant accounting policies and practices and significant unusual transactions; - Critical accounting policies and practices; - Critical accounting estimates; - 7.
 The independent accountant's evaluation of the quality of the entity's financial reporting; - 8.
 Other information in documents containing audited financial statements; - 9.
 Difficult or contentious matters for which the independent accountant was consulted; - 10.
 Management's consultations with other accountants; - 11.
-Going concern consideration; - 12.
+Going concern considerations; - 12.
 Uncorrected and corrected misstatements; - 13.
 Material written communications between the Company and the independent accountant; and - 14.
 Significant difficulties encountered in performing the audit.